wpmetabox/docsv2/docs/tutorials/create-dynamic-favicon.md

 ---
 title: Creating dynamic favicon in WordPress
 ---

 Favicon is a small icon on the browser tab that helps to attract and create a memorable image of the brand in the user’s mind.
 It is typically 16x16 pixels in size and is kept in a file called `favicon.io` in the server's root folder.
 Using Meta Box plugin and editing the theme a little bit will help you get it easily.

 Here is my example:

 ![Example of dynamic favicon](https://i.imgur.com/2Pvq4fh.png)

-## Before Getting Started
+## Preparation

 In addition to using the [Meta Box](https://metabox.io), make sure you already have [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/).
 It allows you to create custom fields in the back end using an intuitive UI without coding.